jungwoo3490/jungwoo3490/README.md

   <img align="right" alt="GIF" src="https://cdn.jsdelivr.net/gh/whyzzd/pic-Bed/images/2023/20230318172255.gif" width="400"/>
   <br />

   <samp> I'm Jung-woo Lee from 🇰🇷 Republic of Korea.<br /> I'm Undergraduate Student of Computer Engineering of Kyonggi University.
-I like *Front-End* and wanna be a expert of it.<br />  I'm interested in improving User Interface and User Experience.<br /> I'm always open to your contacts so do not hesitate! </samp>
+I like *Front-End* and wanna be a expert of it.<br />  I'm interested in improving UI/UX.<br /> I'm always open to your contacts so do not hesitate! </samp>

   <br />